albertobraschi/radiant-ray-extension/HELP_admin.markdown

 	rake ray:setup:download

-###Resetting your server prefernce
+###Resetting your server preference

 	rake ray:setup:restart

 Installing extensions
 ---

 Ray uses `git` or the Ruby HTTP library to install extensions from GitHub.
 You'll need `git` installed and in your `PATH` for Ray to use it.
-Additionally, if Ray notices that you're managing your Radiant application with `git` then he will decide to pull extensions in as submodules instead of a regular clone.
+Additionally, if Ray notices that you're managing your Radiant application with `git` then he'll decide to pull extensions in as submodules instead of as clones.

 ###Installation variables